 This isn’t really what I had in mind, and not really adequate for even my simple needs.

-The biggest issue with this arrangement in my mind, is there is no isolation between outputs, so any noise or reflections on one output channel will propagate to all other outputs.
+In my mind, the biggest issue with this arrangement is that there is no isolation between outputs, so any noise or reflections on one output channel will propagate to all other outputs.

 Output Level

 The other issue that comes to mind is that the signal level would be affected.
-As more and more of the outputs are populated and terminated all those 50 Ω loads will drag the signal level down further.
+As more of the outputs are populated and terminated, all those 50 Ω loads will drag the signal level down further.

 If we back off a little, disconnect nine of the cables and just imagine the bottom of the circuit above, with a single transmission line (T1) for now.